redis/redis-doc/docs/reference/protocol-spec.md

 (The raw RESP encoding is split into multiple lines for readability).

-The above encodes a two-elements array.
+The above encodes a two-element array.
 The first element is an array that, in turn, contains three integers (1, 2, 3).
 The second element is another array containing a simple string and an error.